 Swipe controls let you easily navigate the library's various views (track, album, artist, genre) as well as playback.
 Vertical swipes to bring you to next or previous tracks.
 On the audio end, BlackPlayer includes a 5 band equalizer, as well as a variety of audio effects such as a bass booster and virtualizer, and gapless playback and crossfade on devices that support it.

 BlackPlayer also comes with three widgets, an ID3 tag editor, and support for FLAC and embedded lyrics.
+You can pay $3.49 to upgrade to a Pro version of the app.

 - Download BlackPlayer for Android